You know by now just how much I love my Shark vacuum cleaner. And given my readers’ letters and comments, I know that many of you have Sharkies, too.

 When everything is clean and dry, replace the filters and canister.
 Sharkie will be so happy, he’ll return the favor with an even more exceptional job of cleaning the next time you vacuum.

-By the way, filters will eventually wear out, although I have not experienced this yet.
+By the way, filters will eventually wear out, although so far I have not experienced this.
 And when they do, you can easily replace them.
 Just make sure you are purchasing the correct filters for your particular Shark model.
-I’ve decided to go ahead and get them now to have on hand if and when the time comes.

 Question: Which is your favorite Shark vacuum and did you know you were supposed to clean it from time to time?
 Don’t worry … you’re not the only one.